MatthewHiggins2017/BIO726P/docs/Apocrita_Access.md

 !!!
 Task
     #### Windows Users
     Use the command below in PowerShell to generate your SSH key pair.
-Remember to replace `<YOUR_QMUL_USERNAME>` with your actual QMUL username e.g. `bty313`:
+Remember to replace `<YOUR_QMUL_USERNAME>` with your actual QMUL username e.g.  `bty313`.

+    The command will prompt you if you want to add a passphrase for your key, please leave this blank and just press ENTER!

     ```
     # Template